Skip to main content

 • In the summer after the first year, students arrange for their own funding.
 For those without external fellowships, options include research assistantships (RAs) with research groups, teaching fellowships (TFs) with summer courses, or attending summer schools and conferences.

 • For students in their second year who do not have an external fellowship, the department covers tuition and fees but not salaries.
-Therefore, starting in the second year, a student without outside funding should plan on securing either a research assistantship (RA) or a teaching fellowship (TF) each semester.
+Therefore, starting in the second year, a student without outside funding should plan on securing either a research assistantship (RA) or a teaching fellowship (TF) each term.
 Students typically use their second year to complete their required coursework and transition into a research group.

 • During the second year, students should make sure to complete most of their required course requirements.
 They should also organize a three-member faculty committee—ideally chaired by their prospective thesis advisor—and take the qualifying oral examination.
 After completion of the examination and acceptance by a thesis advisor, the student has fulfilled the requirements for official candidacy for the PhD degree.